maxxiimo/the-front-end-manifesto/chp1-foundation-markup.md

 Setting up the foundation markup of a Rails application is super straightforward.
 In fact if I were you I would just bookmark this page and every time you build a new application follow the Groundwork Tasks and [Prep and Launch][] steps below.

-NOTE: The secret sauce comes from the starter code.
+NOTE: The secret sauce comes from the starter code, everything else will be pretty routine from application to application.

 ### Groundwork Tasks